kayble289/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this program prints all the numbers of base 16 in lowercase followed by a new line this program prints all possible combinations of single digit numbers this program prints all possible different combinations of two digits
+this program prints all the numbers of base 16 in lowercase followed by a new line this program prints all possible combinations of single digit numbers this program prints all possible different combinations of two digits this program prints all possible different combinations of three digits